How Introverts Can Navigate the Job Search Successfully

 Don't Fear Silence

-If you can't answer immediately, saying "Let me think about that for a moment" and taking a few seconds of silence is perfectly acceptable.
+If you cannot answer immediately, saying "Let me think about that for a moment" and taking a few seconds of silence is perfectly acceptable.
 In fact, the habit of thinking before speaking creates an impression of being thoughtful and deliberate.

 Tell Specific Stories